theophoenix/HCSGD/README.md

-# HCSGD Website
+# HGA Website

-This website was built for the Australian based charity _Hunter Centre for Sex and Gender Diversity_.
+This website was built for the Australian based charity _Hunter Gender Alliance_.

 ## To-Do